sergii-nosachenko/recipes-web-app-project/README.md

   - Content (vertically scrollable)
 2. Sidebar consists of:
   - App logo
-  - Filter section, that contains form divided on parts (only one can be active at a time):
+  - Filter section, that contains form divided into parts (only one can be active at a time):
     - Search by title (text input field)
-    - Filter by ... fields (text input field with suggestions in dropdown select - look for availabe data in API docs)
+    - Filter by ... fields (text input field with suggestions in dropdown select - look for available data in API docs)
-      - For example: `Filter by Category` will be a dropdown select with list of all available categories and input field, so user can type text and filter that list.
-He can select category from the filtered list.
+      - For example: `Filter by Category` will be a dropdown select with a list of all available categories and input fields, so the user can type text and filter that list.
+He can select a category from the filtered list.
-    - `Submit` button (active if user entered / selected something)
+    - `Submit` button (active if the user entered/selected something)
-    - `Clear` button (active after user submitted form)
+    - `Clear` button (active after the user submitted the form)
   - `My list` button (scrolls content to user's list section)
-  - `Add new` button (shows modal with form to add new entity)
+  - `Add new` button (shows modal with a form to add new entity)
   - Contacts section:
-    - Icons & links to your Github, LinkedIn, Facebook profiles
+    - Icons & links to your GitHub, LinkedIn, and Facebook profiles
 3. Content consists of sections:
   - `Search/Filter results` OR `Random item`:
-    - If user didn't submit filter the form, show random item from API
+    - If the user didn't submit filter the form, show the random item from the API
-    - If user submitted the form, show results **both** from API and user list as cards
+    - If the user submitted the form, show results **both** from API and user list as cards
-    - If no data found or error - show message instead of results
+    - If no data is found or error - show a message instead of results
-    - If user cleared the form - show new random item from API
+    - If the user cleared the form - show the new random item from the API
-    - Show only 12 first items and `Show more` button
+    - Show only 12 first items and the `Show more` button
-    - On `Show more` button click show 3 more items, repeat until there are items to show
+    - On the `Show more` button click show 3 more items, and repeat until there are items to show
   - `My list`:
-    - If no entries in list or error - show message
+    - If no entries in the list or error - show a message
     - Show items as cards
-    - Add infinit scroll or pagination for this list (add support on backend side for this feature)
+    - Add infinite scroll or pagination for this list (add support on the backend side for this feature)

 #### Item card

-Item card consists of parts:
+Item card consists of the parts:
 - Title
 - Heart icon OR Trash bin icon:
-  - If item is from external API show heart:
+  - If the item is from an external API show heart:
-    - Outlined - if it's not in user's list
+    - Outlined - if it's not in the user's list
-    - Filled - if it's already in user's list
+    - Filled - if it's already in the user's list

-      * When user clicks on outlined heart icon - add it to your db and show in `My list`, fill heart
+      * When a user clicks on outlined heart icon - add it to your DB and show it in `My list`, fill in the heart
-      * When user clicks on filled heart icon - remove item from db, remove from `My list`, make heart outlined
+      * When a user clicks on the filled heart icon - remove the item from DB, remove it from `My list`, and make the heart outlined
-  - If item is created by user (it has `CreatedByUser` property and it equals to `true`) show Trash bin icon:
+  - If the item is created by the user (it has the `CreatedByUser` property and it equals to `true`) show the Trash bin icon:
-      * When user clicks on icon remove item from db and `My list`
+      * When a user clicks on the icon remove the item from the DB and `My list`
 - Item photo
-- Main details (such as `Category`, `Area`, `Tags`, `Glass` etc., but not recipe or video)
+- Main details (such as `Category`, `Area`, `Tags`, `Glass` etc., but not a recipe or video…)
 - `Details` button:
   - On click show the **Details** modal or page (decide what is the best approach for you)

 #### Details modal / page

-- Show all available details about item, such as recipe, ingredients, video, your custom fields etc.
+- Show all available details about the item, such as a recipe, ingredients, video, custom fields, etc
-- Show `Add to My List` / `Remove from My List` / `Delete item` button (depends on what item you are looking at the moment)
+- Show the `Add to My List` / `Remove from My List` / `Delete item` button (depends on what item you are looking at now)
-- Show `Edit item` button for items from My List.
+- Show the `Edit item` button for items from My List.

 #### Mew item | Edit item modal

 - Show form with all necessary fields
-- Make some fields required (title, category, photo, recipe etc.)
+- Make some fields required (title, category, photo, recipe, etc)
 - Add a couple of custom fields.
 Some ideas:
   - Cooking time
   - Rating